 If your injuries are non-severe, you can still make a claim against the owner, but you may only collect for medical expenses.
 You don’t need to prove that the dog wasn’t provoked.
 You must only prove that the defendant is the owner in order for them to pay you in full for your medical bills.

 How an Allegheny County Dog Bite Attorney Can Help

-When you hire a lawyer at the SMA Law Group, we will deal directly with the owner’s insurance company so you don’t have to.
+When you hire a lawyer at SMT Legal, we will deal directly with the owner’s insurance company so you don’t have to.
 Plaintiffs with an attorney recover about three times more money than those who deal with an insurance company on their own.
 We’ll help you file a claim and walk you through the entire process so you can live more comfortably knowing you have enough money to pay for emergency room visits and long-term care.